rb16b/Accelerate-Dev/README.md

-## Pod Budget Distribution Excercisce
+## Pod Budget Distribution Exercise

 A Pod Disruption Budget is a Kubernetes resource that specifies the minimum number of pods that must remain available during a disruption caused by voluntary actions (like scaling down) or involuntary actions (like node failures or cluster upgrade)